MicrosoftDocs/Advertising-docs/BingAds/guides/universal-event-tracking.md

 You can use the *Remarketing Targeting Setting* field in the [Ad Group](~/bulk-service/ad-group.md) record to determine the targeting setting that is applicable for all remarketing lists that are associated with this ad group.

 ### <a name="remarketing_campaign"></a>Remarketing Campaign Management APIs
+The [RemarketingList](~/campaign-management-service/remarketinglist.md) derives from the [Audience](~/campaign-management-service/audience.md) base class.
 If you are using the Campaign Management service you can add, get, update, or delete the [RemarketingList](~/campaign-management-service/remarketinglist.md), with the respective [AddAudiences](~/campaign-management-service/addaudiences.md), [GetAudiencesByIds](~/campaign-management-service/getaudiencesbyids.md), [UpdateAudiences](~/campaign-management-service/updateaudiences.md), and [DeleteAudiences](~/campaign-management-service/deleteaudiences.md) operations.

-To add, get, update, or delete the ad group remarketing list association between your remarketing list and ad group (whether associations or exclusions), use the [AdGroupCriterion](~/campaign-management-service/adgroupcriterion.md) object with the respective [AddAdGroupCriterions](~/campaign-management-service/addadgroupcriterions.md), [GetAdGroupCriterionsByIds](~/campaign-management-service/getadgroupcriterionsbyids.md), [UpdateAdGroupCriterions](~/campaign-management-service/updateadgroupcriterions.md), and [DeleteAdGroupCriterions](~/campaign-management-service/deleteadgroupcriterions.md) operations.
+To add, get, update, or delete the ad group remarketing list association between your remarketing list and ad group (whether associations or exclusions), use the [BiddableAdGroupCriterion](~/campaign-management-service/biddableadgroupcriterion.md) object with the respective [AddAdGroupCriterions](~/campaign-management-service/addadgroupcriterions.md), [GetAdGroupCriterionsByIds](~/campaign-management-service/getadgroupcriterionsbyids.md), [UpdateAdGroupCriterions](~/campaign-management-service/updateadgroupcriterions.md), and [DeleteAdGroupCriterions](~/campaign-management-service/deleteadgroupcriterions.md) operations.
+You can use the [NegativeAdGroupCriterion](~/campaign-management-service/negativeadgroupcriterion.md) object with the same operations to set remarketing list exclusions.

 ## See Also